confidential-computing/governance/TAC/Meetings/2022/2022-09-08/CCC-TAC-Minutes-2022-09-08.md

 ### Common Terminology whitepaper working session
 * DT and Alec Fernandez discussed work on the terminology table
 * Discussion ensued
-* MB and Steve Van Lore volunteered to work on terminology
+* MB and Steve Van Lare volunteered to work on terminology

 ### Any Other Business
 * DT mentioned that there will be 2 Tech Talks at the next meeting, September 22nd